SoftwareHeritage/swh-fuse/docs/design.md

 prefetched.
 To efficiently store the ancestor lists, the history cache represents ancestors as graph edges (a pair of two SWHID nodes), meaning the history cache is shared amongst all revisions parents.

+Cache location on-disk: `$XDG_CACHE_HOME/swh/fuse/metadata.sqlite`

+### Direntry cache

+    dir inode → directory entries

+The direntry cache map inode representing directories to the entries they contain.
+Each entry comes with its name as well as file attributes (i.e., all its needed to perform a detailed directory listing).

+Additional attributes of each directory entry should be looked up on a entry by entry basis, possibly hitting the metadata cache.

+The direntry cache for a given dir is populated, at the latest, when the content of the directory is listed.
+More aggressive prefetching might happen.
+For instance, when first opening a dir a recursive listing of it can be retrieved from the remote backend and used to recursively populate the direntry cache for all (transitive) sub-directories.

+Cache location: in-memory.